 We are grateful for the reviewer’s very valid points about the timing of the questionnaire completion.

 For the purposes of the feasibility study, we want to assess our capability to successfully collect the questionnaire at any time prior to randomization.
 We accept that careful consideration will need to be given to the optimal time point for the unbiased collection of these data.
-Preliminary thoughts among the Protocol Development Group lean towards stipulating the collection of these data at the time of consent, but this will will certainly require more careful consideration.
+Preliminary thoughts among the Protocol Development Group lean towards stipulating the collection of these data at the time of consent, but this will certainly require more careful consideration.

 Page 11, line 52: How to determine mortality of someone who lives alone?
 Could you perhaps change your sequence of contact?
 1) hospital notes/most responsible physician notes, 2) contact person, 3) participant.
 Did you mention in your letter of informed consent that you could be contacting a first contact person?